 pluginsmodule of angr management, and also from

 ~/.local/share/angr-management/plugins.
-These paths are configurable through the program configuration, but at time of writing this is not exposed in the UI.
+These paths are configurable through the program configuration, but at the time of writing, this is not exposed in the UI.

 show=Falseto its constructor - this will also get you access to a workspace and an instance.